bornsky/BankAlerts/README.md

 BankAlert is a opensource iOS application that lets you recieve instant transaction notifications from selected banks.

 # Installation
 The first thing you want to do is go to [Plaid](https://plaid.com) and sign up to get your secret, client_id and public_key.

-1. Clone project from github

-2. Change directory to BankAlert

-3. Create a plist file in Xcode

-4. Put in your Plaid Secret, Client_id and Public_Key

-5. Build
+You will also need Firebase for push notifications.

 # License
 I would rather you not upload this exact app to the AppStore.